wsteffe/layoutDD/README.md

   * Select the new region named Region_1 and the layer 0/0@2 where @2 is the tag associated with the view of partiton.gds.
   * Draw a closed polygon on the selected layer.
   * Use command Make Subdomain from layoutDD menu.
+  * The project may be closed with the normal command "File/Close All" but it should be reopened, when needed, using the command "Open DD Prject" included in the layoutDD menu and then selecting the gds file associated with the imported circuit in command window.

   A new file named "Region_1.FCStd" is generated in the project Subfolder named "Subdomains".
   This document contains a 3D model of the extracted geometry which can be opened with the FreeCAD software available at https://github.com/realthunder/FreeCAD/releases.